 On-Line Driver Improvement Clinic at Correctional Facilities

-Starting in 2018, Drive-To-Work is offering an on-line driver improvement clinic at 13 facilities of the Virginia Department of Corrections.
-Offenders applying for the "How To Get Your License Back" seminar who need to complete a driver improvement clinic may elect to take the driver improvement clinic while still incarcerated.
+Starting in 2019, Drive-To-Work is offering an on-line driver improvement clinic at 15 facilities of the Virginia Department of Corrections.
+Offenders who need to complete a driver improvement clinic may elect to take the driver improvement clinic while still incarcerated.
 If they successfully complete the course, the driver improvement clinic requirement is removed from their DMV record.

 To make the course affordable for offenders, Drive-To-Work obtained foundation grants to lower the cost.
 Department of Corrections is also contributing educational funds toward the cost.